neicnordic/sensitive-data-archive/sda/cmd/download/download.md

 ### File Endpoints

 All file endpoints require authentication.
-Download endpoints also require a Crypt4GH public key in the `X-C4GH-Public-Key` header (base64-encoded).
+Endpoints that produce a re-encrypted Crypt4GH header — `GET /files/:fileId` (and `HEAD`) and `GET /files/:fileId/header` (and `HEAD`) — additionally require a base64-encoded Crypt4GH public key on exactly one of two request headers:

+- `X-C4GH-Public-Key` (preferred)
+- `Htsget-Context-Public-Key` (htsget-compatible alternative)

+Supplying both returns `400` with code `KEY_CONFLICT`.
+Omitting both returns `400` with code `KEY_MISSING`.
+The `/files/:fileId/content` endpoint streams pre-encrypted archive bytes unchanged and does not require a public key.

 Files are served through three tiers: